Limited to 6 students.

 Easel (can also be provided)

 Hamley Studio is located in an industrial complex and parking is not possible directly outside the studio.
 However, street parking close by is available.
-Mt Kuring-gai is the closest railway station.
+Mt Kuring-gai is the closest railway station and pick up from there can be arranged.